 - Surgical treatment consists of closing the exposed area with adjacent soft tissues.
 It is done to stop the loosening of the teeth.

 - Therapeutic or remedial treatment assumes that the inflammation is eliminated by prescribing anti-inflammatory and antibacterial drugs to the patient.
-In addition, the dentists seek to improve blood circulation in the gums.
+In addition, dentists seek to improve blood circulation in the gums.
 They saturate the gums with oxygen and improve their ability to regenerate.
 If necessary, cosmetic methods of closing gummy areas of gums are also prescribed during therapeutic treatment.